-Photodynamic Therapy (PDT)
+Photodynamic Therapy (PDT) in Boulder

 What Does PDT Treat?

 There are several skin conditions that PDT can treat and cure.
-PDT helps clear the skin of actinic keratoses which are premalignant growths in over-exposed areas such as, the face, chest, arms, and hands.
+PDT helps clear the skin of actinic keratoses which are premalignant growths in over-exposed areas such as the face, chest, arms, and hands.
 Some less common conditions that PDT treats include Bowen’s disease and superficial basal cell carcinoma.

 What To Expect

 PDT is performed at our Boulder clinic similar to other facial treatments.
 Your dermatologist will cleanse your face thoroughly at the beginning of the service.
-Immediately following a scrub, microdermabrasion, or chemical peel in order to increase penetration.
-A clear liquid, aminolevulinic acid, is applied to the entire surface of the skin to incubate for a half an hour to three hours, depending on the skin condition and the light that is used.
+Immediately following a scrub, microdermabrasion, or chemical peel to increase penetration.
+A clear liquid, aminolevulinic acid, is applied to the entire surface of the skin to incubate for half an hour to three hours, depending on the skin condition and the light used.
 Your physician will determine which light source is best suited for your particular skin condition.
-Light sources can be a blue light, red light, intense pulsed light, or pulsed dye laser.
+Light sources can be blue light, red light, intense pulsed light, or pulsed dye laser.
 The only discomfort that patients will typically experience is a burning sensation, which will be lessened by fans or cool air.

 Complications